Learning objective

 3-2-1 Reflection

-- Have students journal or write a personal reflection about the results of the graffiti sheet activity.
+- Have students journal or write a personal reflection about the results of the graffiti sheet and No pressure activities.

 - Have students form a sharing circle.
-Using their activity sheet, complete the following:
+Using their activity sheets, complete the following:

 - Place a green tick against the things that you think help make happy, safe communities.
 Give reasons why.